isa-holdings/docs.securezone.co.za/README.md

 For each component there are installation instructions, usage instructions with some examples and where to get more help if needed

+The checkboxes next to each item is the ones chose to use in the end.
+I also mention some other packages that I did not implement yet or nessesarily will, but some packages I sort of stumbled upon as I was reaching this and they sounded like they had something secial to offer.

 ## 1. CentOS 8

 First we need to setup the CentOS 8 Server.
 There are quite a few steps.
 The items that is not checked is optional